UCSBCarpentry/Love-Data-Week-Webscraping/_episodes/03-manual-scraping.md

 ![East Asian Studies website/scrape]({{ page.root }}/fig/Image2.png)

 You can select the picture as well.
 Make sure you do not right-click on a hyperlinked text.
-Alternatively, the "Scrape similar" option can also be accessed from the Scraper extension icon, but we have found that often times you can experience a glitch with the path if you use the icon instead.
+Alternatively, the "Scrape similar" option can also be accessed from the Scraper extension icon, but we have found that often times you can experience a glitch with the path with this option.

 ![Scraper Web Browser]({{ page.root }}/fig/Image3.png)